SEAP Southeast Asia Pilot-1

 The authors are as baffled as anyone by what’s happened ashore on Koh Phi Phi since the 2004 tsunami.
 By 10 am wall-to-wall speedboats block the entire beach, many with three or four outboards bolted to the stern.

-The restaurants are packed and it’s often impossible to get a table anywhere between 6 and 9pm, which is probably why the newly-opened McDonalds and Pizza Hut are thriving, with plans afoot for more fast food outlets.
+The restaurants are packed and it’s often impossible to get a table anywhere between 6 and 9pm, which is probably why fast food outlets are thriving are thriving, with plans afoot for more… and more.

 There are far more relaxing destinations in the area.
-If it’s all too much for the senses being anchored in Ton Sai, we suggest using Yonkasem Bay (B) and timing the tides for dinghy to the beach to access the town.
+If being anchored in Ton Sai is too much for the senses, we suggest using Yonkasem Bay (B) and timing the tides for dinghy to the beach to access the town.

 It’s still the glorious Phi Phi of old from every angle – but ashore it evokes Joni Mitchell’s 1970s classic that went, “They paved paradise and put up a parking lot…”